| The Weltys

 of 50 or 60 miles on foot in one night (I lost my horse in the

 fight) rather than go to Andersonville."
+At Selma, recalled James, "the

 Fourth Iowa cavalry, my brother and myself, "put down the